Closing Date: 19th February, 2026

 The Office appreciates the benefits of a healthy life-work balance as well as a respectful, inclusive, and diverse workplace.
 Successful candidates will join an Office in which every person is committed to providing exceptional legal services and where individual professional development is encouraged and supported.
 The exceptional benefits of joining the AGO include:

-• Competitive salary set within the given salary range ($82,212 - $153,996.
-Salaries are set in accordance with Appendix B of the AWAAG CBA (https://ofm.wa.gov/state-human-resources/labor-relations/collective-bargaining-agreements/washington-federation-state-employees-association-washington-assistant-attorneys-general-wfse-awaag-2025-27) schedule set forth below.
+• Competitive salary set within the given salary range $82,212 - $153,996.
+Salaries are set in accordance with Appendix B of the AWAAG CBA (https://ofm.wa.gov/hr-policies/labor-relations/collective-bargaining-agreements/washington-federation-of-state-employees-association-of-washington-assistant-attorneys-general-wfse-awaag-2025-27/) schedule set forth below.

 • Longevity pay of 5% premium on top of base wages after 5 years with the Attorney General's Office.